Sleep music continues to grow in popularity and availability.

 Whichever service you listen to, you’ll want to choose a source that’s not interrupted by commercials.

+Whatever service you choose, you may be best off with a paid one.
 Commercials defeat the purpose of sleep music by jarring you out of your slumber and trying to sell something to you.

 Parents have put their children to sleep at night for generations with lullabies.
 Why wouldn’t it work on adults too?

-Benefits of listening to sleep music
+What are the benefits of listening to sleep music?

 Also known as “sleeping music,” there are several to this musical genre as suggested by various studies.